mahmoud-abo-al-ela/Task-management/README.md

 Tests run against a real MongoDB instance started in memory, so queries, indexes and unique constraints are genuinely exercised.
 Nothing is mocked and your real database is never touched.

-## Known issues and limitations

-- **The demo API sleeps when idle.** On Render's free tier the first request after a period of inactivity takes up to a minute while the service restarts.
-- **Attachments are stored in MongoDB** as binary data rather than in object storage.
-This avoids a third-party dependency, but it inflates documents and does not scale.
-S3 or Cloudinary would be the production choice.
-The 2 MB limit exists partly because MongoDB caps a document at 16 MB.
-- **Drag and drop is desktop only.** On touch screens, dragging competes with scrolling, so mobile uses the list view and status is changed through the edit form.

 ## Notes on development